Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

-Upon acceptance, Superlative publishes contributors' work in the international online journal, shares bio and social media handles, and pays contributor prizes.
+Upon acceptance, Superlative publishes contributors' work in the international online journal, or print journal, shares bio and social media handles, and pays contributor prizes.
 We also nominate contributors for major prizes (Pen America, Pushcart, Best of the Net, etc) and continue to promote contributors.

 - Journal submissions are OPEN.
 Contributor prize money £50.